DiceDB/docs/src/content/docs/commands/KEYS.md

 ---
 title: KEYS
-description: Documentation for the Redis command KEYS
+description: Documentation for the DiceDB command KEYS
 ---

-# DiceDB KEYS Command Documentation

-## Overview

 The `KEYS` command in DiceDB is used to find all keys matching a given pattern.
 This command is useful for retrieving keys that match a specific pattern, which can be helpful for debugging or managing your DiceDB data.